 The workforce effort by women generally trended upward from 2015 to 2019.
 In 2020, there was an overall decrease in this indicator due to the reduced operational capacity at the Project.
 In 2021 and 2022, while the effort by female workers increased, it was below previously recorded highs for this indicator.
-In 2023, with the continuation of care and maintenance, workforce effort by women reached 54,816 hours of work, representing 9% of the total effort at the Project (Figure 5.3-1).
+In 2023, with the continuation of care and maintenance, workforce effort by women reached 52,752 hours of work, representing 9% of the total effort at the Project (this is based on data from March to December 2023; this information was not available for January and February of 2023 as such it is possible that the effort is underestimated).
+In 2024, the workforce effort by women increased to 64,764 hours, representing 10% of the total effort at the Project (Figure 5.3-1).